-No matter which IB Math you take, the test can be stressful.
+No matter which IB math course you take, the test can be stressful.
 For many students, achieving a 6 or better is necessary to get you out of college math requirements.
-Even if you are not aiming for a 6 or above, you need to pass to better your chances of getting your IB Diploma.
-You have spent years studying for this moment.
-To ensure you are prepared, I highly recommend sitting for at least one practice test using IB Math past papers.
+Even if you're not aiming for a 6 or above, you need to pass to better your chances of getting your IB Diploma.
+You've spent years studying for this moment.
+To ensure you're prepared, we highly recommend sitting for at least one practice test using IB Math past papers.

-In this article, I will let you know where you can find free and paid IB Math practice materials for Mathematical Studies SL, Mathematics SL, Mathematics HL, and Further Mathematics HL.
-Also, I will give you advice on how to get the most out of your practice so you can hit your target score on test day.
+In this article, we show you where you can find free and paid IB math practice materials for the four IB math exams: Applications & Interpretations SL and HL as well as Analysis & Approaches SL and HL.
+We'll also give you advice on how to get the most out of your practice so you can hit your target score on test day.

 Where to Find Free IB Math Practice Questions

 This past Mathematical Studies SL paper is the only free and official math paper IBO has made available.
 It contains five questions, each with multiple parts.
-You should definitely at least give it a look over, even if you're not taking Mathematics SL, just to get an idea of what an official IB math paper will look like.
+You should definitely at least give it a look over, even if you're not taking Analysis & Approaches SL, just to get an idea of what an official IB Math paper will look like.

 This site contains 76 free practice questions for the IB Mathematics SL exam.
 The questions aren't exactly like official IB Math questions (they're somewhat shorter and simpler), but this is still a decent resource to use if you're looking for free practice resources.